Dear reader of ADxS.org, please excuse the disruption.

 • Reduction in the density of NMDA receptors in the caudate nucleus (putamen) (but not in the cortex or limbic system), as well as clozapine or haloperidol2

-2. Quetiapine is an agonist of
+1.2.
+Quetiapine acts as an agonist

 • Serotonin receptor 5-HT1A (partial)2